Aniv31/Czura-JDE-2015-Pay-Peek-or-Punish/ReadMe.md

 # Replication

 Results matched exactly except for Table 1, which checks if characteristics were the same for different people participating in different games.
-Average membership (in months) didn't come close to any of the figures given in the paper.
+Average membership (in months) didn't come close to any of the figures given in the paper.Tables 3 and 4 .data about risk aversion for participants was confidential.